bytebase/bytebase.com/content/docs/vcs-integration/troubleshoot.md

 1. The merge event creates another Bytebase issue.
 1. Once you attempt to roll out the issue, you will receive the duplicate version error.
 Because version `00890` has already been applied.

-**Modifying existing file is only OK if the migratiion hasn't been attempted yet**.
+**Modifying existing file is only OK if the migration hasn't been completed successfully yet**.
 This is a OK sequence:

 1. You create a new migration `00890_my_feature.sql` and merge it.
 1. The merge event creates a Bytebase issue.
-1. You realize the error before attempting the rollout.
+1. You realize the error before attempting the rollout, or you attempt the rollout and it fails.
 1. You correct the error by making changes to `00890_my_feature.sql` and merge it again.
 1. The merge event creates another Bytebase issue.
 1. You successfully roll out the issue and thus apply migration version `00890` to the database.